Miguel Vargas Player Props: Dodgers vs. White Sox

-On Wednesday, Miguel Vargas (.483 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
-First pitch is at 10:10 PM ET.
+Miguel Vargas -- with a slugging percentage of .481 in his past 10 games, including one home run -- will be in action for the Los Angeles Dodgers against the Chicago White Sox, with Dylan Cease on the mound, on June 15 at 10:10 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the White Sox.
+He had a hitless performance in his last game (0-for-1) against the White Sox.

 Miguel Vargas Game Info & Props vs. the White Sox